Lkroner/phase_0_unit_1/week_1/5_HTML_CSS_solo_challenge/my_reflection.md

 <br><br>
 *3. A trick I learned was when working with a nav bar, in order to remove the browser default settings, you can set margins and padding to 0.
 <br><br>
 *4. I'm 70% confident.
 I need to spend some extra time familiarizing myself with command line and git commands and some of the more complaex HTML/CSS.
 I can make things work but it's definitely not second nature.
+I don't have the time this week but I will do the "Optimize your learning section" next week to get deeper into some CSS!
+Looking forward to it.
 <br><br>
 *5. While I was familiar with most of these HTML/CSS concepts(a few new ones!) it was good to go back over them in the exersize.
 <br><br>